tttp/dxid/README.md

 1. Fork the Project
 1. Create your Feature Branch (git checkout -b feature/AmazingFeature)
 1. Commit your Changes (git commit -m 'Add some AmazingFeature')
+1. Test -and write new if needed-  (npm test)
 1. Push to the Branch (git push origin feature/AmazingFeature)
 1. Open a Pull Request